tomjp90/SQL-challenge/README.md

 #### Data Modeling

-Inspect the CSVs and sketch out an ERD of the tables.
+Inspect the CSVs and sketch out an Entity Relationship Diagram (ERD) of the tables.
  ![ERD](DBD.png).

 #### Data Engineering